Chiacchiere Ripiene per il Carnevale

 Le Chiacchiere Ripiene (Sweet Fried Pastry filled with Quince)

-The recipe for these chiacchiere is adapted from my maternal grandmothers recipe and filled with my quince jam.
-The recipe for this jam can be found here.
+This recipe for chiacchiere ripiene is adapted from my maternal grandmother’s recipe and filled with my own quince jam.
+You can find the jam recipe here.

 Ingredients